 4. Remember one outcome of a group project is demonstrating teamwork skills.

-- willingness to get help from a superior while there’s still time for regrouping (rather than waiting until the night before and sending me an angry email about how your partner is a slacker who’s ruining your grade, when it’s too late for any of us to do anything about it).
+- willingness to get help from a superior while there’s still time for regrouping (rather than waiting until the night before and firing off an angry email about how your partner is a slacker who’s bringing you down, when it’s too late for anyone to do anything about it).

-- ability to document so that, if your project falls apart, it will be easy for everyone involved to do a postmortem (and learn as much as possible from the attempt).
+- ability to document so that, if your project falls apart, it will be easy for everyone involved to do a postmortem (and learn as much as possible from the attempt… CYA).